-Thomas L. Stokes Award for Best Energy Writing
+Thomas L. Stokes Award for Best Energy and Environment Writing

-Each year, the National Press Foundation presents the Thomas L. Stokes Award to a journalist for the best writing on the subject of energy.
-The Stokes Award was established in the spring of 1959 by friends and admirers of the late Thomas L. Stokes, the syndicated Washington columnist on national affairs.
-It was to be given annually for the best writing “in the independent spirit of Tom Stokes” on subjects of interest to him including energy and natural resources.
-The winner of the Award receives $1,000 and a citation.
-The subject may be any form of energy—oil, gas, coal, nuclear, water, solar, etc. The writing may be reporting, analysis or commentary and can consist of one to three articles on unrelated subjects, or one series of articles on a related subject.
+The Stokes Award was established in the spring of 1959 by friends and admirers of the late Thomas L. Stokes, a syndicated Washington columnist on national affairs.
+It is given annually for the best reporting “in the independent spirit of Tom Stokes” on subjects of interest to him including energy, natural resources and the environment.

 Judges for the Stokes Award were Debbie Elliott of National Public Radio, Rod Kuckro of E&E News, Ronnie Greene of Thomson Reuters and Tom Davidson of Gannett.